AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/get-started-wf-administration/manage-available-licenses-in-your-system.md

 >```Workfront allows you to assign more Workfront Goals licenses that you have purchased.
 However, when you assign more licenses than what your Workfront Goals contract allows, a Workfront account manager will contact you to let you know that you have exceeded your contractual number.```

 <!--
 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">If an organization has other paid add-on products, their license information also displays here.
-If the organization doesn’t have any paid add-on products, nothing displays here.
+If the organization doesn't have any paid add-on products, nothing displays here.
 (NOTE: drafted this because not sure this is accurate: Scenario Planner is an add-on product and its licenses are not displayed there.)</p>
 -->

 >[!TIP]